wothke/webSunVox/README.md

 And any changes within the code are marked using respective EMSCRIPTEN ifdefs.
 (There is probably much unused stuff left - that will most likely be cleaned out by the optimizer.)

+I don't know how the codebase that I used relates to the SunVox 1.9.4 version that Alex Zolotov currently released on his webpage (unfortunately it doesn't include the source code to build from).
+It seems to be an older version and newer songs don't play.

-I only later found that Alex Zolotov already had done a web port of his player himself, see
+I only found later that Alex Zolotov already had done a web port of his player himself, see
 <a href="http://www.warmplace.ru/soft/sunvox/sunvox_lib-1.9.4c.zip">SunVox library for developers</a>.
 So the main purpose of my additional port is to plug into with my generic player (as all my other web ports).

-I don't know how the codebase that I used relates to the SunVox 1.9.4 version that Alex Zolotov currently released on his webpage (unfortunately it doesn't include the source code to build from).
-It might be an older version but I guess it should be good enough to handle the music files currently available on modland.com.
+Unfortunately the source of the new version is not yet released.
+However I manually patched up a "backend" based on Alex's prebuilt WASM version.
+The respective experiment can be found in the "new" folder.
+(CAUTION: the load path of the implicitly used sunvox.wasm file depends on how the backend file is loaded and you may need to manually adjust the respective path in the backend file.)

 ## Howto build